dvrpc/traffic-count-viewer/README.md

 ## @TODO
 - Webpack update
-    - better way to include dvrpc.draw and vendor.min than the brute copy
+    - better way to include .js dependencies
+        - dvrpc.draw.js and vendor.min.js are copied over, they could be included into map.js and made part of the bundle